Lyn-DA/simply-meditation/README.md

 - Introduces the user to each page with an eye-catching image designed to promote a state of peace and happiness
 - Includes a royalty-free image which represents the nature of the site as well as the page currently open
 - Each image includes a text overlay which highlights the nature of the site as well as the page currently open
+- This section is fully responsive, when viewed on smaller devices the text overlay adjusts to the left and the image resizes
 - This section is valable to the user as it